 The Campanile (Giotto’s Bell Tower)

 This tall tower next to the Baptistery was completed in 1334.
 A narrow flight of 414 steps leads to the top.
 At the top, a panoramic terrace offers close-up views of Brunelleschi’s dome.
-The views of Florence and the surrounding countryside are rivalled only by those from the dome itself.
+The views of Florence and the surrounding countryside are equal to those from the top of the dome.
 The cumulative ticket includes access to the tower.
 Advance reservations are not possible.

 Museo dell’Opera del Duomo